FEVRgenetics/mutation/README.md

 If you use this FEVR mutation spectrum resource, please cite:

-> Dong sun et al. (2026). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and its related retinopathies: Creation of a database and ACMG classification of 1070 reported and 18 novel mutations*.
+> Dong sun et al. (2026). *Mutation spectrum of Familial Exudative Vitreoretinopathy (FEVR) and related retinopathies: ACMG classification of 1103 reported and 18 novel FEVR associated variants*.